 Gardening activities can become a powerful teaching and learning tool.
 And if you don’t have any experience in gardening, don’t worry.
 The less the better, as you will be traveling side by side with your child/ren.
 Together you will be following the growth of a garden to a place of rich awards and a full tummy!

-My mum always told me that there are three golden rules to gardening:
+Remember the three golden rules to gardening:

 - plant what you like to eat